Interesting Facts, Figures, And Highlights Of Houston, TX

 The Museum is located at 5401 Caroline St. at the corner of Calumet and Caroline Streets in Houston’s Museum District.
 This museum exhibit is not recommended for children under the age of 10 years old.

-Space Center Houston, now a Smithsonian Affiliate, it is one of the largest collections of space artifacts in the country.
-With more than 400 space artifacts including flown spacecraft, the largest collection of moon rocks on public show and at least three major exhibits a year, Space Center Houston offers a range of exciting attractions for people of all ages and groups.
+Space Center Houston, now a Smithsonian Affiliate, is one of the largest collections of space artifacts in the country.
+With more than 400 space artifacts including flown spacecraft, the largest collection of moon rocks on public show, and at least three major exhibits a year, Space Center Houston, TX offers a range of exciting attractions for people of all ages and groups.
 You don’t want to miss Independence Plaza, the only shuttle replica mounted on a shuttle carrier aircraft open to the public.

 3) George Ranch Historical Park